Main Characters | Hero Association (S-Class Heroes) | Neo Heroes | Villains and Monsters (Monster Association) | Others

 - Foil: Seems to be deliberately set up as one for Saitama, due to the similarity of their hero costumes as well as the fact that he sees super-heroics as a hobby.
 Unlike Saitama, however, he has a regular day job (at least, back when Tornado was still young) and, most importantly, isn't bald.

 - The Ghost: Has been mentioned by the characters, but has yet to appear, outside of flashbacks.
-In the webcomic, he shows up in flashback during the Psychic Sisters arc, while in the manga, there's a picture of him in the Hero Hunt arc when the heroes who could defeat Elder Centipede are shown, and he appears in flashback during the Monster Association arc.
+In the webcomic, he shows up in flashback during the Psychic Sisters arc and the Ninjas arc, while in the manga, there's a picture of him in the Hero Hunt arc when the heroes who could defeat Elder Centipede are shown, and he appears in flashback during the Monster Association arc.

 - Heroism Won't Pay the Bills: As we see in Tornado's flashback, Blast was a hero 18 years ago, 15 years before the Hero Association was founded.
 As such, he described his hero work then as more of a hobby, and clarified that he had a proper job too.

 - Lampshade Hanging: The fact that nobody, not even the Hero Association, knows much about him is repeatedly and mercilessly joked about — apparently, he's just shy, really fussy, and has a thing about his privacy.
 Tornado's thoughts after her flashback now puts doubts about the latter ever being the case, as she is waiting for him to come back.

 - Minor Major Character: The highest ranking S-Class Hero... who has never made an appearance in the series.